 Student Volunteers are needed!

-Students interested in becoming a Pantry Volunteer should email our Graduate Assistant, Rayjohn Felicia ([email protected]) to set up a volunteer orientation.
+Students interested in becoming a Pantry Volunteer should email [email protected] to learn about available opportunities.

 Volunteer duties include but are not limited to: